aiidalab/aiidalab-on-azure/README.md

 ### 9. Tear down deploymet

 To tear down a deployment, simply go to the corresponding resource and run `terraform destroy`.
-After that you can delete the GitHub OAuth app in case that you used it for authentication.
+After that you you may have to manually clean up external resources (such as a GitHub OAuth app) that were not created by Terraform.

 Note: The DNS zone entry will not be automatically deleted (see also section on *Known limitations*).